-It is a well known fact that Laws are made for the social needs, Improvement of Society and to remove Illegal Practices and other social problems.
-In India, our constitution provides the law making procedure in Indian Parliament or Legislation.
-The primary function of the Parliament is to make , fresh laws and to revise or abrogate existing laws.
+It is a well-known fact that Laws are made for the social needs, Improvement of Society and to remove Illegal Practices and other social problems.
+In India, our constitution provides the law-making procedure in the Indian Parliament or Legislation.
+The primary function of the Parliament is to make, fresh laws and to revise or abrogate existing laws.
 However, sometimes the laws are subject to Judicial Review.

 FORMAL PROCESS OF MAKING A LAW.

-The process started from the need of any fresh law, or need of amendment in any existing law.
+The process started with the need for any fresh law or need of amendment in any existing law.

-This may be done by the government or by people’s group who are living in society and who can swell public awareness in regards to entail of law.
+This may be done by the government or by people’s groups who are living in society and who can swell public awareness in regards to the entail of law.

-In First Reading, bill is introduced in Parliament.
-May be the Intro is opposed and consider for the voting in house but it is very rarely happen that any debate is taken place during this stage.
+In First Reading, a bill is introduced in Parliament.
+Maybe the Intro is opposed and consider for the voting in the house but it very rarely happens that any debate is taken place during this stage.
 But members may oppose the bill if there is any sufficient ground to oppose.
-For ex.
-If the bill openly violates the Constitution of India.
+For example, If the bill openly violates the Constitution of India.

-After the Introduction of the bill, the presiding officer i.e. Speaker in Lok Sabha and Chairmen in Rajya Sabha, may refer the bill to standing committee for examination and take suggestions from that Committee like Committee of Environment and forest has invited suggestions on Civil liability on Nuclear Damage bill,2010.
+After the introduction of the bill, the presiding officer i.e. Speaker in Lok Sabha and Chairmen in Rajya Sabha, may refer the bill to the standing committee for examination and take suggestions from that Committee like Committee of Environment and forest has invited suggestions on Civil Liability on Nuclear Damage Bill,2010.

 During second reading members may amend the bill based on standing committee recommendations.
 However, Govt. is not bound to accept recommendations.

 During third reading(passing) the house votes on the redrafted bill.
-If passed in one house, it is send to second house where it goes through 2nd and 3rd reading again.
+If passed in one house, it is sent to the second house where it goes through 2nd and 3rd readings again.
 The other house may reject the bill and may the deadlock happened.

 Conditions of deadlock:-